-In 2008 Military History spoke with him about experiences as a soldier and as a POW.
+In 2008 Military History spoke with Frank Buckles [frankbuckles.org] about his experiences as a soldier and as a POW.
 Following are excerpts of that long evening’s chat in his Charles Town, W.Va., farmhouse.

 How does it feel to be the last man standing?